I'm 22, I Make $35,000 & My Net Worth Is $3,000

 Day One

 9 a.m. — I wake up and I am out of coffee.
 It's the weekend so I decide to treat myself to a cup at a café near my apartment.
 I wear a black dress that I found in a free pile and Doc Marten Oxfords (a graduation gift from my parents).
-I order a latte for $4.75.
+I order a latte for $4.75 ($7.35 AUD).
 The cashier asks if I'd like it iced.
 I say yes.
 He asks what type of milk I want.
 I say oat, please.
-He spins the tablet to me and I notice that he's upsold me on two counts; my new total is $6.50.
+He spins the tablet to me and I notice that he's upsold me on two counts; my new total is $6.50 ($10.05 AUD).
 I don't know why but I tip him a dollar.
-I walk home feeling swindled and humiliated. $7.50
+I walk home feeling swindled and humiliated. $11.25 ($17.40 AUD)

 10:15 a.m. — I call my brother who lives overseas.
 We talk for 45 minutes about our friends, work and movies we've watched recently.
 I tell him about a bed frame I got for free on a buy nothing Facebook group.
 He says, “That's gross.”